JBlond/dotfiles/README.md

 Running Tmux for the first time press `CTRL + B` `I` to install the plugins.
 - `CTRL + B` `CTRL + s` saves the current environment
 - `CTRL + B` `CTRL + r` restores the previous saved environment

+### Sharing Terminal Sessions Between Two Different Accounts
+In the first terminal, start tmux where shared is the session name and shareds is the name of the socket:

+`tmux -S /tmp/shareds new -s shared`

+In the second terminal attach using that socket and session.

+`tmux -S /tmp/shareds attach -t shared`

+The decision to work read-only is made when the second user attaches to the session.
+`tmux -S /tmp/shareds attach -t shared -r`